Equinox Gold to buy Premier Gold Mines in $479.9 million deal

 (Reuters) -Canadian miner Equinox Gold Corp said on Wednesday it would buy Premier Gold Mines Ltd in an all-stock deal valued at C$611.7 million ($479.9 million) and simultaneously spin-out Premier’s U.S. production assets.

+It fits Equinox’s strategy “to grow as big as we can as quickly as we can,” chairman Ross Beaty said on a call.

-Deal making has picked up in the industry as gold prices have hit a record high of above $2,000 an ounce this year as a slowdown in economic activity and surging coronavirus cases boosted demand for the precious metal.
+Cost-conscious miners have bulked up as gold prices climbed to record highs of above $2,000 an ounce this year.

-On Tuesday, private equity firm Orion Mine Finance Group had entered into an agreement to buy gold miner Centerra Gold Inc’s 50% interest in the Greenstone Gold Mines partnership for $225 million in cash.
-Premier Gold has a 50% stake in the partnership.
+On Tuesday, private equity firm Orion Mine Finance Group said it would buy gold miner Centerra Gold Inc’s 50% interest in the Greenstone Gold Mines partnership for $225 million in cash.
+Premier Gold has a 50% stake in the partnership, whose principal asset is the Hardrock mine in the Canadian province of Ontario.

+Equinox CEO Christian Milau said the larger company would assess potential for dividends once that project is finished.

+“It may be a two, three-year period before we really can get into thinking about dividends,” he said.

 Upon deal closing, Equinox Gold will own about 84% of Equinox Gold and Premier shareholders about 16%.
 Equinox Gold and the existing shareholders of Premier will own 30% and 70% of i-80 Gold, respectively, on an issued share basis.